NOTICE OF PRIVACY PRACTICES

 We may use and disclose your medical information without your authorization for treatment, payment, and health care operations as explained below:

-We may use and disclose your medical information to the physicians, nurses, and other health care personnel located at each of our facilities who provide, coordinate or manage your health care and any related services.
+For Treatment: We may use your medical information and may disclose your medical information to the physicians, nurses, and other health care personnel located at each of our facilities who provide, coordinate or manage your health care and any related services for your treatment.
 For example, our doctors and nurses may use and disclose your medical information with each other to provide treatment to you.
 We may also disclose your medical information to another health care provider who is not located at one of our facilities, at his request, for your treatment by him.
 For example, your medical information may be provided to a doctor to whom you have been referred so that he may diagnose or treat you.

 For Payment: We may use and disclose your medical information in order to bill and collect payment for the treatment and services provided to you.
 For instance, we may provide portions of your medical information to your health insurance plan to get paid for the health care services we provided to you.
 We may also disclose your medical information to your health insurance plan to permit it to make a determination of eligibility or coverage for insurance benefits, to review the services we provided to you for medical necessity, and to perform utilization review activities.
 We may also disclose medical information about you to the responsible party of your account.
 If you are listed as a dependent on another person's insurance policy, financial information regarding medical care provided may be mailed to that responsible party.
 In addition, if you do not timely pay us for the health care services we provided to you, we may also disclose limited medical information to a collection agency.
 We may also disclose your medical information to other health care providers, health plans or health care clearinghouses for their payment activities.
 For example, we may provide your medical information to an ambulance/transportation company that provided services to you.